<'))))>< IV ><(((('>

 Failure, and Redemption

-lives took unexpected turns—Joseph, Moses, and Paul, to name a few.
-Their plans
+took unexpected turns—Joseph, Moses, and Paul, to name a few.
+Their plans were

-were interrupted, their desires surrendered, and their paths redirected by
+interrupted, their desires surrendered, and their paths redirected by God’s

-God’s sovereign hand.
-The Bible calls us to submission and trust, even when
+sovereign hand.
+The Bible calls us to submission and trust, even when life does

 "Humble